 Vital Pet Life Salmon Oil

-Our Wild Alaskan Salmon oil supplement for your pet consists of 100% wild-caught Alaskan Salmon.
+Our Salmon oil for dogs is a supplement that consists of wild-caught Alaskan Salmon.
 The salmon is caught off the coast of Alaska and is processed right here in our facility in the country.
 Our salmon oil is the perfect supplement for your pet's nutrition.
 The omega 3 & 6 fatty acids in our salmon oil help your pet's overall health by providing nutrients and vitamins to their body.
 Salmon oil helps your pet's skin and coat, helps their itching, scratching, and allergies, and helps inflammation.

 Fish oil in the triglyceride form offers numerous advantages over ethyl ester fish oil.
 First, triglyceride oils are the molecular form found naturally in fish and based on the longest study to date, a triglyceride fish oil is metabolized and absorbed more efficiently than oil in the ethyl ester form which is why our Salmon oil consists of wild-caught salmon.